pdfcpu/pdfcpu/create/create_general.md

 <br>

-## Page Border
+## Border

+A content region is surrounded by margin, border and padding.<br>
-Let's add a page border..<br>
+Let's add a border to the content region..<br>
-We define the global border element which serves as default border for all pages.
-The page border is not part of the content box:
+We define the global border element which serves as default border for all content regions:

 <p align="center">
  <img style="border-color:silver" border="1" src="resources/g2shot.png" width="250"><br>